roy-sandoval/eth-stacks/README.md

 ## How it works

 With [ETHStacks.xyz](http://ETHStacks.xyz) you can mint a master token and generate independent child TBAs using TokenBound’s ERC-6551 standard.
-Parent NFTs minted through the dApp act as a master key that can control child TBAs represented as stacks in the interfac.
+Parent NFTs minted through the dApp act as a master key that can control child TBAs represented as stacks in the interface.

 Users can view and manage their accounts glance, assign ERC-721 and ERC-1155 tokens to stacks, and interact with dApps as their TBA through the interface.